TanjilVhora/TruthLens/README.md

 - Node.js 18+
 - A Vercel account
-- API keys for: Groq, Gemini, Tavily
 - A Supabase project
+- API keys for Groq, Gemini, and Tavily

 ### 1. Clone the repository